Social Order Maintenance Act

 6. Reprimand: Written or verbal reprimands.

-Punishments such as termination of business or suspension of business shall be imposed in conformity with the principle of proportionality.
+Punishments such as termination or suspension of business shall be imposed in conformity with the principle of proportionality.

 Article 20

-A fine shall be paid off within ten days starting from the next day the punishment decision is made.
+A fine shall be paid within ten days starting from the day the punishment decision is made.

-When the punished party is unable to pay off a fine because of unfavorable economic conditions, they may be allowed to pay in installments over a period of three months.
-However, when the payment is delayed and in default on any one of the installment, the deadline for the installment first defaulted shall be set as the deadline for paying off the unpaid installment.
+When the punished party cannot pay off a fine because of unfavorable economic conditions, they may be allowed to pay in installments within three months.
+However, when the payment is delayed and in default on any of the installments, the deadline for the installment first defaulted shall be set as the deadline for paying off the unpaid installment.

 Article 21